We'd like to introduce you to firehose, a tool that allows you to easily use the Twitter Streaming API with PHP!

 Sample of JSON data that can be obtained

-A sample of the retrieved JSON data looks like this.
+Here's a sample of the retrieved JSON data.

-Each piece of data is quite large, and a variety of data can be retrieved.
+Each data entry is relatively large, and you can get a variety of data.

 array(25) { ["created_at"]=> string(30) "Mon Mar 27 04:41:07 +0000 2017" ["id"]=> float(0.000000000000E+17) ["id_str"]=> string(18) "0000000000000000" ["text"]=> string(78) "xxxxxxxxxxxxxxx" ["source"]=> string(82) "xxxxxxxxxxxxxxxx" ["truncated"]=> bool(false) ["in_reply_to_status_id"]=> NULL ["in_reply_to_status_id_str"]=> NULL ["in_reply_to_user_id"]=> NULL ["in_reply_to_user_id_str"]=> NULL ["in_reply_to_screen_name"]=> NULL ["user"]=> array(38) { ["id"]=> float(0000000000) ["id_str"]=> string(10) "0000000000" ["name"]=> string(13) "xxx xxx" ["screen_name"]=> string(8) "xxxxxxxx" ["location"]=> string(27) "xxxxxxxxxxxxxxxx" ["url"]=> NULL ["description"]=> string(135) "xxxxxxxxxx" ["protected"]=> bool(false) ["verified"]=> bool(false) ["followers_count"]=> int(669) ["friends_count"]=> int(533) ["listed_count"]=> int(1) ["favourites_count"]=> int(2267) ["statuses_count"]=> int(3727) ["created_at"]=> string(30) "Fri Mar 20 09:23:52 +0000 2015" ["utc_offset"]=> NULL ["time_zone"]=> NULL ["geo_enabled"]=> bool(true) ["lang"]=> string(2) "ja" ["contributors_enabled"]=> bool(false) ["is_translator"]=> bool(false) ["profile_background_color"]=> string(6) "C0DEED" ["profile_background_image_url"]=> string(48) "xxxxxxxxxxxx" ["profile_background_image_url_https"]=> string(49) "xxxxxxxxxxxx" ["profile_background_tile"]=> bool(false) ["profile_link_color"]=> string(6) "1DA1F2" ["profile_sidebar_border_color"]=> string(6) "C0DEED" ["profile_sidebar_fill_color"]=> string(6) "DDEEF6" ["profile_text_color"]=> string(6) "333333" ["profile_use_background_image"]=> bool(true) ["profile_image_url"]=> string(74) "xxxxxxxxxx" ["profile_image_url_https"]=> string(75) "xxxxxxxxxx" ["profile_banner_url"]=> string(59) "xxxxxxxxxx" ["default_profile"]=> bool(true) ["default_profile_image"]=> bool(false) ["following"]=> NULL ["follow_request_sent"]=> NULL ["notifications"]=> NULL } ["geo"]=> NULL ["coordinates"]=> NULL ["place"]=> array(9) { ["id"]=> string(16) "5ab538af7e3d614b" ["url"]=> string(56) "https://api.twitter.com/1.1/geo/id/5ab538af7e3d614b.json" ["place_type"]=> string(4) "city" ["name"]=> string(16) "Yokohama City Asahi Ward" ["full_name"]=> string(23) "Kanagawa Yokohama City Asahi Ward" ["country_code"]=> string(2) "JP" ["country"]=> string(6) "Japan" ["bounding_box"]=> array(2) { ["type"]=> string(7) "Polygon" ["coordinates"]=> array(1) { [0]=> array(4) { [0]=> array(2) { [0]=> float(139.488892) [1]=> float(35.440878) } [1]=> array(2) { [0]=> float(139.488892) [1]=> float(35.506665) } [2]=> array(2) { [0]=> float(139.570535) [1]=> float(35.506665) } [3]=> array(2) { [0]=> float(139.570535) [1]=> float(35.440878) } } } } ["attributes"]=> array(0) { } } ["contributors"]=> NULL ["is_quote_status"]=> bool(false) ["retweet_count"]=> int(0) ["favorite_count"]=> int(0) ["entities"]=> array(4) { ["hashtags"]=> array(0) { } ["urls"]=> array(0) { } ["user_mentions"]=> array(0) { } ["symbols"]=> array(0) { } } ["favorited"]=> bool(false) ["retweeted"]=> bool(false) ["filter_level"]=> string(3) "low" ["lang"]=> string(2) "ja" ["timestamp_ms"]=> string(13) "1490589667759" }